MarteXcoin-documentation/Documentation/commands/cmd-rpc.rst

 help ( "command" ) ("subCommand")
   List all commands, or get help for a specified comm stop
-  Stop MarteX Core server.
+  Stop Dash Core server.

-MarteX
+Dash
 ----

 getgovernanceinfo